A Guide to Interactions Between Cats and Humans

 Factor Two: Time with People

 The most socialized cats have lived with people indoors and been handled and played with since they were born.
 Life without people is completely foreign to them.
-Socialization is fluid!
-Time is a big reason why.
+But keep in in mind that socialization can be fluid, and time is a big reason why.

 For example, a stray cat who spent most of her life with humans may approach people at first.
 But the longer she spends outdoors without regular human contact, the less socialized she will become.

-However, you can socialize feral kittens if you work with them before they hit four months of age.
-These kittens will be unsocialized at first but, with enough time and handling (if you have the resources to do so), they can become socialized cats who live indoors.
+However, you can socialize feral kittens if you work with them before they hit 4 months of age.
+These kittens will be unsocialized at first but, with enough time and handling (if you have the resources to do so), they can become socialized cats who can live indoors and be adopted.

 Factor Three: Positive, Neutral, or Negative Interaction

 To become socialized, a cat must have positive interactions with people.
 Meanwhile, negative interactions will damage a cat’s trust in people and her degree of socialization.
 Neutral interactions will not make a cat your best friend, but they do no harm either.

 These interactions are the key to a socialized cat.
 Cats must associate human contact with comfort, food, fun, and safety in order to enjoy the company of people and feel at home indoors.